tinigon89/BrowserOS/README.md

 ## Features

-- 🏠 Feels like home - works with all your Chrome extensions
+- 🏠 Feels like home - same familiar interface as Google Chrome, works with all your extensions
 - 🤖 AI agents that run on YOUR browser, not in the cloud
 - 🔒 Privacy first - bring your own keys or use local models with Ollama.
 Your browsing history stays on your computer
 - 🚀 Open source and community driven - see exactly what's happening under the hood